 Keeping pace with transformational changes in technology presents both a challenge and a mandate for today’s successful financial services organization.
 Advances in IT solutions, standards, and protocols require rigorous management and oversight to ensure efficient operations and healthy returns.
 Outside intelligence on new tools and capabilities also creates a rapid and often chaotic pace of technology evolution where mis-steps can set firms back materially.

 Faster technology product cycles and upgrades, combined with new IT skills needed to manage these solutions, have prompted organizations to explore automating day-to-day processes that drive efficiency and improve the customer experience.
 With an increased focus on automating these processes, firms are motivated to optimize leveraging data, analytics, cloud IT, and AI capabilities to deliver business benefits to the greater organization.

 Front- to back-office operations must be flexible to accommodate unique, revised requirements for new trade and transaction entry processes, data access control, portfolio maintenance and reporting, including custody and record reconciliation.
 For example, deploying a new sales management tool, document management solution, system upgrade or data center migration will often involve multiple, yet disconnected stakeholders.
 With advances in technology, companies can seamlessly integrate disparate systems with a well-conceived plan that improves efficiency, control and collaboration.
 The evolution of connecting some of these capabilities directly into social media technology also creates a new level of active controls and oversight to be efficiently integrated into the firm’s architecture and operations.

-In today’s business economy, organizations continue to grapple with complex IT systems and processes, creating dynamic but often unpredictable environments.
+In today’s business economy, organizations continue to grapple with complex IT systems and processes, creating dynamic, yet often unpredictable environments.
 Organizations are increasingly faced with new challenges to achieve consensus in decision-making processes and avoid potential stalemates when selecting technology platforms, architectures and solutions.
 Firms must organize to adapt to changed rules and regulations, customer demand and investor due diligence, with managed cost and speed.
 IT must align with the business to ensure mission-critical environments respond to customers’ needs.
 A flexible, comprehensive and secure IT environment is a prerequisite to operating success and growth.

 Streamlining of IT may be achieved by implementing a flexible and straightforward, yet completely virtualized environment.
 By reshaping IT into a more complete and integrated structure, one can reduce IT complexity, leverage shared resources, and increase the overall usefulness and performance of integrated applications and data.
 Advances in ‘cloud-based’ security and architecture are accelerating this adoption, a trend which C&A has deep experience in.